Mesolithic, 8000BC - c4500BC

 The High Weald’s first inhabitants are hunter-gathers who are using the Weald, as well as the Downs and coast, for hunting, fishing and gathering food.
 Game includes aurochs (a wild cow), red deer, roe deer, wild pig and birds.
 The hunter-gathers are moving seasonally into the Weald, often returning to the same place.
 They prefer areas with dry soils close to springs, rivers and wetland.

-Download more information about the Mesolithic period
+Download more information about the document Mesolithic period

-More pictures of the Mesolithic period:
+More pictures of the Mesolithic period on our Flickr page:

 Watch the video below about Tarneg, who lived in the Mesolithic period